 Shore Acres State Park

-This beautiful coastal park located on the southern Oregon coast is just a few miles southwest of Bandon.
-The park features stunning ocean views, pristine gardens, and a historic mansion.
+This beautiful coastal park located on the southern coast is just a short drive south of Bandon.
+The park features stunning ocean views, trails, pristine gardens, and a historic mansion.
+Folks come here to storm watch and it's an incredibly popular spot for photographers looking to capture images of the massive waves crashing on the rocks.

 History of Shore Acres State Park